 What are the benefits of dog apparel?

-As Sayabath explains, there are plenty of items on the market that can increase your dog’s comfort level—for warm weather, boots, and cold weather she cites down fur snowsuits as a particular hot item.
+As Sayabath explains, there are plenty of items on the market that can increase your dog’s comfort level—for cold weather she cites down fur snowsuits as a particular hot item.
 If you have money to spend, there’s no harm in experimenting with ways to make your dog feel more comfortable as well as look great, or at least funny.

 Why Trust The Spruce Pets?